 - ROI of UX: B2B Redesign Case Studies

 Even the most frugal and numbers-oriented decision-makers understand that companies with a decent design outperform their competitors.
 A seamless, consistent, and engaging user experience has become the pillar and starting point of the overall customer experience in the digital-first world.
-In 2021, the excellent customer experience affects the company’s bottom line more than it has ever had.
+In 2022, the excellent customer experience will affect the company's bottom line more than it has ever had.

 To answer these questions with cohesive directions and potential ROIs, you need to connect two dots and see how design affects the two main goals every company has:

 - Increasing revenue